erisu/cordova-electron/DOCUMENTATION.md

 ### Window Appearance (BrowserWindow)

-Electron provides many optional options that can be used to manipulate the BrowserWindow.
-In this section, we will only cover a few of the options that many use.
-A full list of options can be found at [Electron's Docs - BrowserWindow Options](https://electronjs.org/docs/api/browser-window#new-browserwindowoptions)
+Electron provides many optional options that can manipulate the BrowserWindow.
+This section will cover a few of these options that many uses.
+A full list of these options can be found on the [Electron's Docs - BrowserWindow Options](https://electronjs.org/docs/api/browser-window#new-browserwindowoptions).

 #### How to set the window default size?